- Yanmar 4LHA-HTP 160hp turbo charged diesel engine (circa 4000 hours) Service 2020

 Lady Madonna was built with a bespoke more modern international style of interior finish than the majority of Farr Pilot House yachts.
 The mahogany has been finished with a high gloss varnish and the Pilot House window bulkheads have a white finish which has added greatly to the spacious feel of the saloon.
 In addition, there are number of one-off interior design features which include a backlight obscured Perspex mast box cabinet and obscured Perspex glass cabinet in the pilot house saloon.

-The owner has kept the yacht and her equipment in good condition on a rolling maintenance and refit basis.
 With the exception of sailing to Italy the yacht has been used by the owner for cruising the Western Mediterranean and has never been chartered.

 The hull is of a single skin solid laminate in the central regions below the waterline with the remainder and topsides in a sandwich construction using a Divinycell core.
 Multi-axial matting is used with Vinylester resin.
 Lady Madona’s hull also incorporates two layers of Kevlar to provide enhanced impact protection.
 The hull is finished in white gelcoat with a blue coloured cove line and boot topping.
 Internally, the hull is top-coated throughout.